 Japan has already entered a recession, with the outlook for the next year-plus not looking promising.
 Decreased tourism plus falling exports, an increased consumption tax, reduced consumer spending, and growing national debt.
 Suffice to say, Japan’s economic health is likewise a serious issue, and inbound tourism was previously a bright spot.

 Of course, it’s not just about Japan scaling up testing or “needing” more tourists.
-Questions still remain about how tourism will resume, and whether certain countries will be prioritized (even though that doesn’t appear to be the case with business travelers or international students).
+Questions still remain about how tourism will resume, and how the aforementioned health management plan, centers, and app will work.

-That doesn’t mean we’ll necessarily visit Japan if we’re somehow presented with the opportunity this winter or next spring–there are still a lot of concerns and downsides–but it is one big check on the upsides column.
+There’s nothing to say Japan will reopen by those dates, but it’s a safer bet than sakura season.
 Either way, we’ll keep watching the news and keep you posted if/when there are further developments about Japan reopening and allowing entry to travelers from the United States, Canada, Europe, and beyond!

 If you’re planning a trip to the Japan, check out our other posts about Japan for ideas on other things to do!
 We also recommend consulting our Ultimate Guide to Kyoto and Ultimate Guide to Tokyo to plan.